robheffo79/fillfs/README.md

 # fillfs

 `fillfs` is a utility designed to fill a filesystem with data up to a specified size or until the disk is full.
-It creates a hidden file (`/.fillfs`) on the target filesystem and writes data to it.
-This tool is useful for testing storage behavior, monitoring disk performance, or ensuring specific storage conditions are met.
+It creates a temporary file on the target filesystem and writes data to it.
+This tool is useful for testing storage behavior, monitoring disk performance, or ensuring empty space is zeroed.

 ## Features